Sweet Shrub Calycanthus floridus

 - Leaf Description:

-- Lustrous, dark green to gray-green leaves that turn golden yellow in fall.
+- Lustrous, dark green to gray-green leaves that turn a rather insignificant golden yellow in fall.
 Undersides are paler with dense hairs.
 The leaves are opposite, simple, rough to the touch and aromatic when bruised.
 The shape is oval or oblong, the tip is acute or acuminate or (rarely) obtuse, and bases are cuneate.

 -